Wildfires in Colorado burn dozens of homes and structures, threaten hundreds more

 Five firefighters were injured Wednesday, including four who had heat exhaustion, said Mark Techmeyer, a spokesperson with the Jefferson County Sheriff’s Office.

-The fire was in steep terrain that made it difficult to access but had been held to about a half-square mile (1.4 square kilometers) with no houses yet destroyed, authorities said.
-Officials said it remained a major hazard, with hot temperatures and low humidity elevating the danger.
+The fire was in steep terrain that made it difficult to access but had been held to less than one square mile (1.8 square kilometers) with no houses yet destroyed, authorities said.
+It remained a major hazard, with hot temperatures and low humidity elevating the danger.

+The fire was discovered Tuesday night by a deputy on patrol in what authorities described as "open areas.”
+It was small at first but quickly spread.

+“I think anytime that you see a small fire in an area like that at 9:00 at night, it makes you scratch your head a little bit," Techmeyer said at a Wednesday briefing when asked if he thought the fire was suspicious.

 He was flanked by hillsides where firefighters labored to keep the blaze from hopping a road separating the conflagration from populated areas.